shraeyasam0325/Food-Truck-Simulation-Entrepreneurial-Data-Strategy-Project/README.md

 ---
 ## Key Data Analyst Contributions
--Conducted comparative analysis of customer demographics, product preferences (frozen yogurt vs. ice cream), and geographic foot traffic to identify high-revenue combinations.
+- Conducted comparative analysis of customer demographics, product preferences (frozen yogurt vs. ice cream), and geographic foot traffic to identify high-revenue combinations.
--Leveraged weekly performance metrics to optimize location, menu offerings, and operations, achieving a 100%+ increase in revenue by Simulation B through data-driven pivots.
+- Leveraged weekly performance metrics to optimize location, menu offerings, and operations, achieving a 100%+ increase in revenue by Simulation B through data-driven pivots.
--Applied principles of effective prototyping, transforming early-stage assumptions into actionable strategies by analyzing real-time feedback from simulated market environments.
+- Applied principles of effective prototyping, transforming early-stage assumptions into actionable strategies by analyzing real-time feedback from simulated market environments.
--Interpreted trends across multiple business variables to evaluate trade-offs in speed vs. quality, growth vs. profitability, and competition vs. collaboration.
+- Interpreted trends across multiple business variables to evaluate trade-offs in speed vs. quality, growth vs. profitability, and competition vs. collaboration.
--Synthesized qualitative insights from an entrepreneur interview into the analysis to understand real-world decision-making and risk management.
+- Synthesized qualitative insights from an entrepreneur interview into the analysis to understand real-world decision-making and risk management.

 This project demonstrated how analytical thinking, data interpretation, and iterative testing can drive agile business development—even in uncertain, fast-moving markets.
 ---